-- You must not be entitled to register as a resident elector. - You are a Canadian citizen. - You are at least 18 years of age or older on voting day. - You have lived in BC for at least six months prior to voting day. - You are not disqualified from voting by the Local Government Act or any other act - You must be a registered owner of the property for at least 30 days prior to voting day.
+- ❀ You must not be entitled to register as a resident elector. - You are a Canadian citizen. - Tou are at least 18 years of age or older on voting day. - Tou have lived in BC for at least six months prior to voting day. - Solution of the second second - You must be a registered owner of the property for at least 30 days prior to voting day.